 You may just want to browse through the Timeline; it does not have to be read chronologically.

-Establishing a Profession The structure of a profession rests upon four pillars: A society of practitioners; an association of educational programs training those practitioners; a nationally recognized body charged with accreditation of the programs; and a process of certification of graduates in the public interest.
-By the middle of the decade of the 1970s all four of these entities are in place, and functioning with paid executive management.
-AAPA, established in 1968 by students and alumni of the Duke program, extends membership to graduates from programs around the country, and becomes the legitimate voice for the profession.
+Establishing a Profession: The structure of a profession rests upon four pillars: A society of practitioners; an association of educational programs training those practitioners; a nationally recognized body charged with accreditation of the programs; and a process of certification of graduates in the public interest.
+By the middle of the decade of the 1970s, all four of these entities are in place and functioning with paid executive management.
+AAPA, established in 1968 by students and alumni of the Duke program, extends membership to graduates from programs around the country and becomes the legitimate voice for the profession.
 APAP is formed in 1972 in order to share information among programs regarding curriculum and admission policy.
-Foundation funding in 1973 permits the establishment of a National Office to manage the affairs of both organizations.
-The several program models converge as the AMA, together with four medical specialty societies, begins the process of accreditation in 1972.
+Foundation funding in 1973 permits the establishment of a national office to manage the affairs of both organizations.
+The several program models converge as the AMA, together with four medical specialty societies, begin the process of accreditation in 1972.
 The NBME administers an examination in 1973, followed by the formation, a year later, of the NCCPA, a consortium of societies and agencies, charged with oversight of the certification process.
-Federal funding, authorized under the 1971 Health Manpower Act, stimulates an explosion of training, tripling the number of programs in a single year, 1972.
-Begun as a Federal study, a foundation-funded book is published in 1972, tracing the origins of the PA concept, and suggesting policy direction for a new profession.
-Following four successful conferences, Duke University passes the baton of leadership to the new organizations to create, in 1973, the first nation-wide conference on "New Health Practitioners."
+Federal funding, authorized under the 1971 Health Manpower Act, stimulates an explosion of training, tripling the number of programs in a single year: 1972.
+Begun as a Federal study, a foundation-funded book is published in 1972, tracing the origins of the PA concept, and suggesting policy direction for the new profession.
+Following four successful conferences, Duke University passes the baton of leadership to the new PA organizations to create, in 1973, the first nation-wide conference on "New Health Practitioners."
 States begin to adopt amendments to their medical practice acts which allow delegation of tasks by physicians to trained assistants.
 Multiple published studies conclude that PAs function at a level at least comparable to a control group of medical house officers.
 The AAPA establishes a House of Delegates to govern policy.

-Maturation and Growth During the decade of the 1990s, there is sharp growth in the number of accredited programs from 45 to 114.
+Maturation and Growth: During the decade of the 1990s, there is sharp growth in the number of accredited programs from 45 to 114.
 Most of the new programs appear in smaller colleges affiliated with community hospitals.
 As applications soar, the vast majority of students admitted already possess a baccalaureate degree.
 The result is a trend toward the award of the Master's degree to graduating PAs.
 In a reversal from past experience, the majority of applicants are now women.
 Employment opportunities far exceed the number of graduates.
-VA medical centers, the Military, and other state and Federally-sponsored health institutions rely heavily on PAs to bolster medical staffs.
-Published studies lead to greater HMO reliance on PAs to reduce cost.
+VA medical centers, the military, and other state and federally-sponsored health institutions rely heavily on PAs to bolster medical staff.
+Published studies lead to greater HMO reliance on PAs to reduce costs.
 States continue to revise legislation, rules and regulations in order to enhance the effectiveness of PAs.
 The Balanced Budget Act of 1997 recognizes PAs as covered providers in all settings at a uniform rate of payment.
-The last of the branches of the military service grant commissioned status to PAs.
+The last of the branches of the military service, the Army and the Coast Guard, grant commissioned status to PAs.
 Mississippi becomes the last of the states to authorize physicians to delegate the practice of medicine to PAs.
 Administrative responsibility for ARC-PA is transferred from the AMA to AAPA; the corporate office moves to Marshfield, WI.
 The NCCPA examination is administered by computer in a move toward administration throughout the calendar year.